 Working for Employees, Whistleblowers, and Consumers

-A partner in our New York office, Rachel Geman is co-lead counsel in litigation alleging kickbacks in the sale of HUMIRA; serves on the Plaintiffs’ Steering Committee of the Valsartan NDMA Products Liability Litigation (contaminated drugs); represents a certified class of women in employment discrimination litigation against Goldman Sachs; and is working actively with government investigators on behalf of whistleblower clients in cases involving provider fraud, tax fraud, and fraudulent marketing.
+A partner in our New York office, Rachel Geman’s current practice includes serving as co-lead counsel in litigation alleging kickbacks in the sale of HUMIRA; serving on the Plaintiffs’ Steering Committee in contaminated drug litigation (Valsartan); representing a certified class of women in employment discrimination litigation against Goldman Sachs; and working actively with government investigators on behalf of whistleblower clients.

-Employment law: Rachel represented employee benefit plans in recovering $65 million from AXA Rosenberg to settle ERISA and other claims, and represented a class of female financial advisors who secured $39 million plus injunctive relief from Bank of America/Merrill Lynch to settle discrimination claims.
+Employment and Civil Rights law: Rachel represented the City of Philadelphia in Fair Housing Act litigation against Wells Fargo that resolved in 2019 with the bank’s paying $10 million to fund city programs for communities affected by lending discrimination and agreeing to other relief.
+She represented employee benefit plans in recovering $65 million from AXA Rosenberg to settle ERISA and other claims, and represented a class of female financial advisors who secured $39 million plus injunctive relief from Bank of America/Merrill Lynch to settle gender discrimination claims.

-Consumer protection: Rachel served as co-lead class counsel or counsel for the class in consumer financial litigation over “payment protection” products, resulting in more than $50 million in settlements.
-Earlier in her career, Rachel worked on multiple predatory lending and servicing cases on behalf of borrowers, including cases against Ameriquest, Ocwen, Fairbanks, and other lenders.
+Consumer protection: Consumer protection: Rachel represents consumers in litigation against General Motors involving defective ignition switches, where the court awarded preliminary approval to a $120 million settlement in May 2020.
+Rachel served as co-lead class counsel or counsel for the class in consumer financial litigation over “payment protection” products, resulting in more than $50 million in settlements.

-False Claims Act: Rachel helped recoup $78.5 million from the University of Phoenix for the Government, one of the largest settlements involving fraud on the Department of Education, and she has been lead counsel on recent settlements of off-label marketing and kickback cases.
+False Claims Act: Rachel helped recoup $78.5 million from the University of Phoenix, one of the largest settlements involving fraud on the Department of Education, and has been lead counsel on recent settlements of off-label marketing and kickback cases.

 Rachel chairs NELA-NY’s amicus committee and is a frequent writer and speaker on topics in complex litigation.
 She is active in her children’s schools, and a published puzzle constructor.